dherbst/septa/README.md

 ### septa stations
-TODO: will list the stations.
+TODO: Will list the stations.

 ### Alerts